lungoruscello/WorldPopPy/README.md

 ### The WorldPop data manifest

-Use the `wp_manifest` function to load (and optionally filter) the manifest file listing all currently available WorldPop
+Use the `wp_manifest` function to load and optionally filter the manifest file listing all available WorldPop
 datasets:

 ```python